 - The popular fishing center for kids “Tsuri Bori” is a 30 minute walk or 4 minute drive away

 - A six minute drive to Toyama Memorial Museum | KAWAJIMA

 - Fueki Shoyu Kinbue Soy Sauce Park | KAWAJIMA is about a 7 minute drive from the gelateria

-- Coming soon: another off the beaten track sakura spot
+- Another off the beaten track sakura spot with boat ride

 There is a toilet you can use in the neighboring fish restaurant.
 Parking is plentiful and free.
 They accept JCB, AMEX, Diners, Discovery, Nicosu and DC credit cards.
 You can also use Paypay.